Or an austere chorus endlessly bending the knee.

 To delve into seas and galaxies much deeper than sci-fi films?

-Might we learn the languages that birds and reptiles and mammals speak,
+Might we learn the languages of birds and reptiles and mammals,

-And astride our own pterodactyls, teach them to dodge ocean cyclones?
+And astride pterodactyls teach them to dodge ocean cyclones?

-Might we too study genetics, the formation of all creatures,
+Might we study genetics, the formation of all creatures,

 And bring the ancients' beasts to life: the pegasus, dragon, and griffin?

-Might we lay out architectural foundations along rifts of tectonic plates
+Might we lay out architectural masterpieces on rifts of tectonic plates

 And delight in collapsing towers: a test of titanium and diamond?